-Pike Road Tasting Room's Story
+Pike Road Tasting Room

 The Campbell Family has farmed in Oregon for five generations and grown wine grapes in Oregon’s Willamette Valley for over four decades.
 After years of producing some of Oregon’s most acclaimed wines at Elk Cove Vineyards, they decided to create a new Oregon wine company focused on quality Pinot Noir around $20.
 They named this wine venture Pike Road after the winding road that runs adjacent to our vineyards at the foothills of Oregon’s Coast Range Mountains.
 Pike Road is made from estate grown grapes and a smaller amount of fruit we purchase.
 They are committed to preserving small family farms here in the Willamette Valley through their relationships with partner growers